xmootoo/OpTrade/DATA.md

 ```

 ### Contract Dataset Generation
-The `ContractDataset` class contains the [`generate_contracts`](optrade/src/preprocessing/data/datasets.py#L76) method which creates a series of `Contract` modles by starting from the initial date and advancing by a specified stride (in days), calling `Contract.find_optimal` at each selected date.
+The `ContractDataset` class contains the [`generate_contracts`](optrade/src/preprocessing/data/datasets.py#L76) method which creates a series of `Contract` objects by starting from the initial date and advancing by a specified stride (in days), calling `Contract.find_optimal` at each selected date.
 This creates a series of contracts that meet the specified criteria and handles special cases such as weekends and market holidays.

 ```python
 def generate_contracts(self) -> "ContractDataset":